upros/brski-cloud/draft-friel-anima-brski-cloud.md

 The cloud registrar MAY only allow connections from pledges that have an IDevID that is signed by one of a specific set of CAs, e.g. IDevIDs issued by certain manufacturers.

-The cloud registrar MAY allow pledges to connect using self-signed identity certificates.
+The cloud registrar MAY allow pledges to connect using self-signed identity certificates or using Raw Public Key {{?RFC7250}} certificates.

 ## Pledge Requests Voucher from the Cloud Registrar